Gentner Drummond: Tenure

 He is a member of the Oklahoma District Attorney's Council.
 However, he has had criticism from the council's members.
 District Attorney Jason Hicks criticized Drummond for sharing his views on Richard Glossip’s clemency case.
 In other communications revealed, district attorneys referred to Drummond as a “douche” and "complained among themselves that the attorney general had turned Glossip’s clemency hearing into a 'circus'" and accused Drummond of vying for a run for governor.

 In December 2024, Gentner dismissed excessive force charges filed against Oklahoma City Police Department sergeant Joseph Gibson by Oklahoma County District Attorney Vicki Behenna.
-Gibson was charged after body camera footage showed him throw an 71-year-old man to the floor causing his hospitalization for a brain bleed as well as face and spine fractures.
+Gibson was charged after body camera footage showed him throw a 71-year-old man to the floor causing his hospitalization for a brain bleed as well as face and spine fractures.
 The injured 71-year-old is a member of Oklahoma City's Vietnamese American community and community leaders objected to the dismissal of charges.
 The Oklahoma Fraternal Order of Police was later the first endorsement of Drummond's 2026 Oklahoma gubernatorial campaign.

 In August 2025, Drummond took over the prosecution of State Representative Ty Burns after Burns was charged with domestic assault and assault involving family members.
 Burns’s offending included an incident in November 2024 in which he tried to gouge his wife’s eye, as well as in April 2025 attempting to run his daughter’s vehicle off the road with a minor passenger.
 Burns pleaded guilty to one misdemeanor count of domestic abuse and two misdemeanor counts of assault and received a one-year suspended sentence.
 The plea-deal drew sharp public criticism because the charges were reduced to misdemeanors despite serious allegations, raising concerns about prosecutorial leniency and the integrity of equal treatment under his watch.

+In 2026, Drummond filed lawsuits against Allstate and State Farm, alleging that the companies established racketeering schemes to systematically deny and underpay home insurance policyholders whose roofs were damaged during severe storms.